GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples/toyWorld.md

 # Toy World

-On this page, expect to find both general user overview and a more concrete programmer's insights into what the `Toy World` is and how it is designed, should you want to tinker and bend the code to your liking.
+On this page, expect to find both a general user overview and more concrete programmer's insights into what the `Toy World` is and how it is designed, should you want to tinker and bend the code to your liking.

 The Toy World is a simple customizable continuous 2D (optionally 3D) environment.
 It was designed as a test bed for general artificial intelligence agents; the possible complexity of the world enables the experimenters to gradually increase the requirements for the agent's skills.
-The design decisions were mostly made in favour of rapid world prototyping and easy data transfer between your application and the Toy World core.
+The design decisions were mostly made in favor of rapid world prototyping and easy data transfer between your application and the Toy World core.

 ![](../img/ToyWorld/toyWorld.png)